unparalleled-js/docs-1/connectors/zendesk/update-ticket-action.md

   </tbody>
 </table>

-Click here for a full list of [ticket output](/connectors/zendesk/ticket-fields.md#ticket-output-fields).
+Click here for a full list of [ticket outputs](/connectors/zendesk/ticket-fields.md#ticket-output-fields).

 ## Bulk update tickets action

 This action updates multiple tickets in your Zendesk instance.
-The ickets are identified their Zendesk ticket ID.
-You can update ticket fields and add new comments to the tickets.
+The tickets are identified by their Zendesk ticket ID.
+You can update ticket fields and add new comments.

 ![Bulk update tickets action](/assets/images/connectors/zendesk/bulk-update-tickets-action.png) *Bulk update tickets action*